ikossar1/SOLIDWORKS/legobrick/README.md

 The files attached visualize a Lego brick modeled with SOLIDWORKS software.
-Features and skills employed in the modeling process include extrude boss/base and cut, smart dimensioning, linear pattern, mirror entities, shelling, reference plane, and centerlines (and reference centerlines).
+Features and skills employed in the modeling process include extrude boss/base and cut, smart dimensions, linear pattern, mirror entities, shelling, reference plane, and centerlines (and reference centerlines).